estuary/flow/site/docs/concepts/connectors.md

 3. Resource configuration such as a specific database table to capture, which is also specific to the connector.

-To integrate a connector into your dataflow, you must define all three components within your catalog specification.
+To integrate a connector into your dataflow, you must define all three components within your Flow specification.

-The web application is intended to help you generate the catalog specification YAML file.
+The web application is intended to help you generate the Flow specification.
 From there, you can use [flowctl](./flowctl.md) to refine it in your local environment.
-It's also possible to manually write your catalog YAML files, but this isn't the recommended workflow.
+It's also possible to manually write your Flow specification files, but this isn't the recommended workflow.

 ```yaml
 materializations: